openlibhums/memory-alpha/content/pages/support/plugins/imports-editorial-team.md

 1. Download the
     [editorial team template](../downloadables/editor-import-template.csv).
 2. Enter the details of your editorial team members, one per row.
-3. The last field "group name" should match for all the members you want to be in the same group eg. "Editor" or "Reviews Editors".
+3. The last field "group name" must match for all the members you want to be in the same group eg. "Editor" or "Reviews editors".
-4. On the Imports Plugin main page select **Editorial Team Import** and click **Start Import**.
+4. On the Imports Plugin main page select **Editorial team import** and click **Start import**.
 5. Upload your file.
 6. Click **Import** to complete the process.

-If you have enabled the Editorial Team page these groups and members will be live.
-If not you can view them from the Editorial Team page on the Journal Manager.
+If you have enabled the editorial team page these groups and members will be live.
+If not you can view them from the editorial team page on the journal manager.

 > [!TIP]
 > Download the [editorial team sample](../downloadables/editorial-team-sample.csv)